 - Location / Geographic details

-Military acronyms can be confusing in the routine of modern life.
+Military records with their corresponding acronyms can be confusing in the routine of modern life.
 Going back in history 50 or 75 years can be even more complicated.
-It’s important to keep track and organize your information.
-Following are the file and forms that are most informative.
+It’s important to keep track of and organize your information.
+The following are files and forms that are most informative.

-- Individual Deceased Personnel File (IDPF) – The file may contain documents such as death certificate, letters, and perhaps even personal effects.
+- Individual Deceased Personnel File (IDPF) – The file may contain documents such as death certificates, letters, and perhaps even personal effects.